Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: The period map

 Then $H_{pr}^n(X)=\ker(L)$ is called the \textit{primitive cohomology groups}, where the coefficient ring can be ${\mathbb{Q}}$, ${\mathbb{R}}$ or ${\mathbb{C}}$.
 Moreover, let $H_{pr}^{k,n-k}(M)=H^{k,n-k}(M)\cap H_{pr}^n(M,{\mathbb{C}})$ and denote $\dim H_{pr}^{k,n-k}(M, \mathbb{C})=h^{k,n-k}$.
 We then have the Hodge decomposition

+such that $H_{pr}^{n-k,k}(M)=\bar{H_{pr}^{k,n-k}(M)}$.
 One may refer to Chapter 7.1 in \cite{Voisin} for more details of polarized Hodge structure on primitive cohomology group of K\"{a}hler manifolds.

 One also notices that the middle dimensional Hodge numbers of a Calabi--Yau type manifold are similar to that of a Calabi--Yau manifold.
-Actually, a Calabi--Yau manifold, for example as considered in \cite{sz} or in \cite{CGL}, satisfies all the conditions in Definition \ref{defn}.
+Actually, a Calabi--Yau manifold, for example as considered in \cite{sz} or in \cite{LS}, satisfies all the conditions in Definition \ref{defn}.
 Therefore, a Calabi--Yau manifold is of course a Calabi--Yau type manifold.
 Hence, the results presented in this paper can be applied to Calabi--Yau manifolds.
 In the rest of this paper, one may consider Calabi--Yau manifolds as our special cases.
 We remark that one may refer to \cite{IliveManivel} for many interesting examples of Calabi--Yau type manifolds of Fano type.